pmerry96/project2/README.md

 ### Built-in Commands
 1. Whenever your shell accepts a command, it should check whether the command is a built-in command or an external command.
-If the command is a built-in command, your shell shall invoke the function in your implementation corresponding to such built-in command.
+If the command is a built-in command, your shell shall invoke the function that implements the command.
+For example, when shell sees the command **cd destpath**, it invokes the function chdir("destpath").
+Note that shell doesn't fork a new process for built-in commands such as **cd**.
 1. While most Unix shells have numerous built-in commands, in this project, you shall implement **exit** and **cd**.
 The syntax and semantics of the three commands are described as follows.